Prag8855/aab/content/guides/freelance-visa.md

 - [ ] **Clients in Germany**
     Some of your clients must be in Germany.
 You need [letters of intent](/glossary/Absichtserkl%C3%A4rung) to prove that you will have German clients.
 If all your clients are in another country, you will not get a freelance visa.
 - [ ] **Enough income**
     You must make enough money to support yourself.
-In Berlin, your income must be higher than your rent + your health insurance + {{FREELANCE_VISA_MIN_INCOME|cur}}€ per month.[^53] The minimum amount is different in other cities.[^53]
+In Berlin, your income must be higher than your rent + your health insurance + {{FREELANCE_VISA_MIN_INCOME|cur}}€ per month.[^53] The minimum amount is different in other cities.
 - [ ] **Qualifications for your work**
-    You must know how to do your job.
-For example, you can't be a freelance musician if you can't make music.
+    You must know how to do your job.[^24] For example, you can't be a freelance musician if you can't make music.
 You don't need professional training or a university degree.
 - [ ] **Permission to do this job**
-    You must have all the permits and special qualifications needed for the job.[^56] For example, doctors, engineers and lawyers need special qualifications. - [Find the requirements for your profession](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession)
+    You must have all the permits and special qualifications needed for the job.[^55] For example, doctors, engineers and lawyers need special qualifications. - [Find the requirements for your profession](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession)
 - [ ] **A realistic business plan**
-    During your freelance visa interview, they check if your business makes sense.
-They check if you have enough money, and if your business contributes to the local economy.[^7]
+    During your freelance visa interview, they check if your plan makes sense.
+You must have enough savings to start your business, and your business must contribute to the local economy.

-If you are over 45 years old, you must have...[^14]
+If you are over 45 years old, you must have...[^43]

 - [ ] **A retirement pension**
     It must guarantee {{FREELANCE_VISA_MIN_MONTHLY_PENSION|cur}}€ per month for at least 12 years when you are 67 years old.
-- [ ] or **{{FREELANCE_VISA_MIN_PENSION|cur}}€ in assets**[^14]
+- [ ] or **{{FREELANCE_VISA_MIN_PENSION|cur}}€ in assets**
     You must have this much value in assets by the time you are 67 years old. {# What does that mean? #}

 **You do not need to speak German** to get a freelance visa.[^27]

 **You do not need a degree**, except if your profession requires one.
-For example, you can't be a freelance lawyer without a law degree. - [Find the requirements for your profession](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession)
+For example, you can't be a freelance lawyer without a law degree.[^55] - [Find the requirements for your profession](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession)

 ## Freelance visa alternatives

 Your current [residence permit](/glossary/Aufenthaltstitel) might allow self-employment:

 - **[[Work visa]]** or **[[Blue Card]]**
     [Look on your *Zusatzblatt*](#who-needs-a-freelance-visa).
 Your work visa or Blue Card might let you work and freelance at the same time.
-Check your work contract; you might need your employer's permission to freelance.
-To freelance full-time, you need a freelance visa.[^44]
+Check your work contract; you might need permission from your employer to freelance.[^21] To freelance full-time, you need a freelance visa.
 - **[[Student visa]]**
     Your student visa does not allow self-employment by default.[^54] The *[[Ausländerbehörde]]* can allow you to study and freelance at the same time.[^2]
 - **Other residence permits**
-    If you live in Germany for a few years, you might have an unrestricted residence permit.
+    If you live in Germany for over 3 years, you might have an unrestricted residence permit.
 It lets you do any kind of work you want.
-Check your *[Zusatzblatt](/glossary/Zusatzblatt%20%28residence%20permit%29)* to see what you can do.
+[Look on your *Zusatzblatt*](#who-needs-a-freelance-visa).
 - **[Permanent residence](/glossary/Niederlassungserlaubnis)** or **[EU](/glossary/European%20Union) citizenship**
     You can already be self-employed.
 You don't need a freelance visa.